Trial Balance Preparation Step by Step (Format, Example & Free Template PDF)

 7. What are the limitations of a trial balance?

-It cannot detect errors of principle, compensating errors, or complete transaction omissions.
+It cannot detect: errors of principle, compensating errors, complete transaction omissions, wrong accounts used, or errors of original entry.
+It only verifies mathematical accuracy.

 8. Can trial balance detect fraud?

 Limited capability.
-While it can identify imbalances, sophisticated fraud requires additional forensic accounting procedures.
+While it can identify imbalances, sophisticated fraud requires additional forensic accounting procedures and internal controls review.

 9. How to make trial balance in accounting software?